bernardpeh/solidity_ninja/README.md

 # About

-Solidity Ninja is a series of tutorials that turn newbie ethereum solidity developers into ninja in 5 days.
+Solidity Ninja is a series of 5 tutorials showcasing the power and limitations of the ethereum programing language - solidity.

-We won't be able to cover everything in 5 days but enough to get you going.
+The tutorials should be a good learning experience for developers who are new to solidity.

 Try to understand concepts rather than jumping into the syntax straight away.
 It would make life a lot easier when you start coding.